ucchiee/dotfiles/README.md

 ## Fonts

 See the link below for more information.
-I recomend you to use `Hack Nerd Font`.
+I recommend you to use `Hack Nerd Font`.

 https://github.com/ryanoasis/nerd-fonts